MicrosoftDocs/quantum-docs/articles/pricing.md

 Multi-controlled two-qubit gates are billed as $6 * (N - 2)$ two-qubit gates, where $N$ is the number of qubits involved in the gate.
 For example, a NOT gate with three controls would be billed as $(6 * (4 - 2))$ or 12 two-qubit gates.
 One-qubit gates are billed as 0.225 of a two-qubit gate (rounded down).
 To learn more about IonQ, visit [IonQ provider page](xref:microsoft.quantum.providers.ionq).

-All new Azure Quantum customers benefit of a one-time $500 (USD) free Azure Quantum credits toward IonQ provider to use in IonQ QPUs Harmony and Aria, and quantum simulator.
+All new Azure Quantum customers benefit of a one-time USD500 free Azure Quantum credits toward IonQ provider to use in IonQ QPUs Harmony and Aria, and quantum simulator.
 Besides the Azure Quantum Credits plan, IonQ offers a **pay-as-you-go** plan with access to the quantum simulator and the IonQ Harmony 11-qubit quantum computer, and a **monthly subscription** plan which expands the access to the IonQ Aria 1 25-qubit quantum computer.

 ### [Azure Quantum Credits](#tab/tabid-AQcredits)